*Note there is a metre change in this one!

 ‘Expelliamus’ shouted Olive, using wands she’d made

-From chopsticks, straws and sticks she’d whittled with a razor blade.
+From chopsticks, dowels and twigs she’d whittled with a razor blade.

 Olive’s fascination with such supernatural things

-As dragons, trolls and magic charms and mushroom fairy rings,
+As dragons, trolls and magic charms or mushroom fairy rings,

 That Hogwarts pupils wouldn’t live in such an awful mess,